aldogutierrez/NetworkManagementToolkit/DHCP_TFTP_PXE.md

 # 1. What is the relationship between BOOTP and DHCP?
-How do they differ?

-- BOOTP was an earlier version for IP address assignment.
+- BOOTP acted as an earlier version protocol for IP address assignment.

 - Then, DHCP came along, and added options to their protocol, the options can include DNS server and DHCP relay.

+## 1.1 How do they differ?

+- In DHCP, when the server received a `DISCOVER` packet the client can request several **options** that are helpful to the client.
+    - Some options include:

 # 2. How do options generalize the functionality of DHCP?